 Sabbatical and Other Leaves

-The purpose of a sabbatical leave is to promote research.
+The purpose of a sabbatical and other research leave is to promote research.
 Sabbatical leaves are usually devoted exclusively to carrying out a research project, but also may consist of a course of study designed to learn new research skills essential for future projects.

 Requesting a leave: